cmb69/fotorama_xh/README.md

 For the galleries to be *fully* functional,
 JavaScript has to be enabled in the browser of the visitor.

+If the PHP exif extension is not available, thumbnails of images with Exif `Orientation` tags will not be displayed properly (they are rotated and or flipped).

 ## Troubleshooting